xinfab/xinfabmeetingminutes/Minutes/Meeting-Minutes-6-23-2015.md

 * build temporary website for XinFab

 *Eva:*
-* send website requirements to Danny and Berenda
+* send website requirements to Danny and Miranda
 * schedule staff workshops (Lucio is leaving JULY 6th!!!!)

-*Berenda:*
+*Miranda:*
 * find someone who can build our permanent website for us
   * ask Xinchejian people, contractors, and friends